Welcome to The Dog Who Asked for More formerly known as Straight Up Dog Talk

 Signals visible in this clip include:

-• Brief check-in followed by disengagement
+• brief check-in followed by disengagement

-• Head turning away
+• turning the head away

-• Avoidance of eye contact
+• avoiding eye contact

-• Choosing distance without escalation
+• choosing distance without escalation

-You don’t have to “fix” this or push through it.
+You don’t have to fix this or push through it.

-Noticing and respecting it is the skill.
+Noticing it — and respecting it — is the skill.

-In this clip, Fitz is walking calmly at first glance — but his body shows signs of internal tension and uncertainty.
+In this clip, Fitz is walking calmly at first glance.

 He scans his environment, pauses, and hesitates before continuing forward.